onqlavelabs/onqlave.docs/docs/guides/cli-guide/administration/apikey.md

 ## **Get base configuration information for API Keys**

-Before interacting with the API key, you may need to retrieve all the base information about arx and application.
-The most frequently used information when interacting with API key via CLI are IDs of arx, application and owner
+Before interacting with the API key, you may need to retrieve all the base information about your Arx and application.
+The most frequently used information when interacting with API key via CLI are IDs of Arx, application and owner

 ```
 # onqlave key base
 ```

-Output should be similar to this:
+The output should be similar to to the following:
  <!-- you can alternate the format into JSON by appending **--json** into the end of the command: -->

 ![api-key-base](https://t36712295.p.clickup-attachments.com/t36712295/ce103cc9-2d3a-4bce-9d30-2d6bc0795fdf/image.png)